-Bluehost’s Web / WordPress plans provide higher storage limits and unlimited websites – and no other limits (ie, on databases) for a better price than GoDaddy.
+Bluehost’s Web and WordPress plans provide higher storage limits and unlimited websites – and no other limits (i.e., on databases) and are cheaper than GoDaddy.

 Hosting Feature Limitations

-As mentioned in the Total Value Pricing section – GoDaddy’s WordPress Hosting plans have surprisingly tight limits on features – even compared to direct competitors in the WordPress Hosting space.
+As mentioned, GoDaddy’s WordPress Hosting plans have surprisingly tight limits on features – even compared to direct competitors in the WordPress Hosting space.

-Additionally, they are notorious for their own proprietary setup which can lead to GoDaddy’s unique email & hosting issues.
-They have plenty of seemingly random caps on databases and bandwidth that you never really encounter until you really need to break those caps.
+Additionally, they are notorious for their own proprietary setup, which can lead to GoDaddy’s unique email & hosting issues.
+They have plenty of seemingly random caps on databases and bandwidth that you never encounter until you really need to break those caps.

 Account Lock-in & Diversification

-On one hand, it’s fine.
-They do own and operate a ton of complementary products.
+On the one hand, it’s understandable as GoDaddy owns and operates many complementary products.
 And it is convenient to keep all your services under one umbrella.
-But at a certain point, you’re not sure what you’re being pitched and what you’ve bought – and wow, you just want to get on with it.
+But at a certain point, you’re not sure what you’re being pitched and what you’ve bought.

-If you are looking to build a single site, want to save money, and really only care about simplicity and results, then go get GoDaddy’s current WordPress discount here.
+If you want to build a single site, save money, and only care about simplicity and results, you can pick up GoDaddy’s current WordPress discount below using my exclusive link:

-If you are looking for a WordPress Hosting plan with better support, features, and performance, then I’d recommend InMotion’s WordPress Hosting plans here.
+If you are looking for a WordPress Hosting plan with better support, features, and performance, I’d recommend InMotion Hosting.

-If you aren’t sure, then check out my Buzzfeed-esque quiz on WordPress Hosting here.
+If you aren’t sure, check out my comparison of the top WordPress Hosting platforms.